 Students should be advised that permission to take the national certification examination is regulated by the American Registry of Radiologic Technologists.
 Nuclear Medicine Technology students may also be eligible to take the Nuclear Medicine Technology Certification Board Exam (NMTCB).
 Candidates must be of good moral character.
-Generally, the conviction of either (1) a felony, or (2) any offense, misdemeanor or felony involving moral turpitude, indicates a lack of good moral character for Registry purposes.
+Generally, the conviction of either (1) a felony, or (2) any offense, misdemeanor or felony involving moral turpitude indicates a lack of good moral character for Registry purposes.
 Those who have been convicted of a crime may be eligible for registration if they have served their entire sentence, including probation and parole, and have their civil rights restored.
 For further information, students may contact the American Registry of Radiologic Technologist (ARRT) at (615) 687-0048 ext.
 580 and or the Nuclear Medicine Technology Certification Board (NMTCB) (404) 315-1739.

 Course work from another program will be evaluated on an individual basis by the Program Coordinator.
-A grade of "C" or better is required on all transferred prerequisite, general education and program specific courses.
+A grade of "C" or better is required on all transferred pre-requisite, general education and program specific courses.
 Transfer students from another program will be admitted on a space-available basis.

 - 1. Complete admission requirements to Galveston College as well as the Program admission criteria. - 2.
 Currently hold a cumulative GPA of 2.5 on transfer course work. - 3.
 Submit course syllabi for review, if requested by program coordinator. - 4.
-Agree to a complete a disclosure of information form.
+Agree to complete a disclosure of information form. - 5.
+Complete a background check through the College at students cost upon acceptance to Program. - 6.
+Complete a clear drug screening test as directed by the Program.